puppipay/blue011consume/README.md

 The wallet address is yVdmyRn9WKBdyK71JUPWzX2Q2aRpHqs8dz

-## Download consume script and receive funds from DASH revertible-address
+## Download consume script to receive funds from DASH revertible-address

 <img src="workingimages/redeemscriptget.png" alt="alt text" width="400">

-## Update blue011consumemessage5.json target field
+## Update target field in blue011consumemessage5.json

-The target fields should have the "wallet address" into which the funds should be deposited, when fund is received
+The target fields should have the "wallet address" into which the funds should be deposited, when fund is received from DASH revertible-address.

 <img src="workingimages/updatetarget.png" alt="alt text" width="400">